In September 2014 I purchased HubSpot and joined their certified partner program.

 Back in 2014 I rated Ontraport vs Infusionsoft as a tie on Culture & Personality.

-However, after hanging out with the Ontraport peeps at Traffic & Conversion 2016 in San Diego and getting a bit of a weird vibe at ICON16 (and seeing an alarming number of longtime / key personnel leave Infusionsoft over the last six months) I think Ontraport now gets the nod on Culture & Personality.
+However, after hanging out with the Ontraport peeps at Traffic & Conversion 2016 in San Diego and getting a bit of a weird vibe at ICON16 (and seeing an alarming number of longtime / key personnel leave Infusionsoft during 2016 and into 2017) I think Ontraport now gets the nod on Culture & Personality.

 Ontraport has that energetic, underdog eye of the tiger whereas Infusionsoft seems a bit punch drunk as of late, and I get it.